 - police brutality

 The Hate U Give is a novel about suffering, oppression, and the knowledge that white supremacy is a long battle.
 When I first read this novel, I laughed, I cried, I screamed.

-Well, Dear Martin by Nic Stone follows the same theme of police brutality as The Hate U Give, and it’s another novel that could replace those dusty old racist novels high school English teachers require students to read in 9th grade.
+Well, Dear Martin by Nic Stone follows the same theme of police brutality as The Hate U Give, and it’s another novel that could replace those dusty old racist novels high school English teachers require students to read.